PHYSICAL EDUCATION OVERVIEW

-Creative play, movement to music, balance activities, and obstacle courses are incorporated in class to allow the students to explore what their bodies can do.
+Creative play, movement to music, and obstacle courses allow the children to explore what their bodies can do.
 Students are introduced and encouraged to practice locomotive activities such as skipping, hopping on one foot, and balancing during both creative movement times and playground activities.
 Daily outdoor playtime allows the children to develop their muscles and coordination through climbing, swinging, sliding, running, and sandbox play.
+(This is a part of classroom activities taught by classroom teachers, not a separate class.)

 Lower elementary students have P.E. four times a week for 30 minutes each class period.
 The focus is on participation and discovery of activities.
 Some sport skills are introduced.
 Each day begins with a stretching and warm-up routine before students are led through games and activities to develop skills and movements.
 One day per week is devoted to a large group game that corresponds with the skills being developed.
 This provides the students an opportunity to work together and to learn how to play a specific role on a team.
 Cardiovascular and general fitness training are also components of the program.
 Sportsmanship is constantly emphasized.